timdrysdale/gradex-overlay/README.md

 ## Customisation

-# parsesvg
-parse svg to produce the acroforms needed by **pdf.gradex**™ (an AGPL open source exam marking tool)

-![alt text][logo]

-![alt text][status]

-If you are coming here from pdf.gradex.io, then welcome to the developer side of things where all the details are.
+The layout engine is implemented in [timdrysdale/parsesvg](https://github.com/timdrysdale/parsesvg)

+This is getting into developer territory and is not needed to use a template set that you have already been provided with.
 We're working on a user workflow that is a piece of cake, that will automate the fiddly bits.
 Meanwhile, if you like knowing how things work, feel free to take a look around.

 ## Context